Google

 DOCTOR: He was disrupting their sleep patterns.
 Psychiatric patients

-especially, its critical that the Circadian cycles be strictly
+especially, it’s critical that the Circadian cycles be strictly

 maintained. . .